COVID-19 pandemic in Florida: Prohibitions on mitigations

 On September 25, Governor DeSantis announced Phase 3, which lifted all capacity restrictions on most businesses.
 In addition, municipalities are prohibited from collecting fines for violations of local health orders, and may not restrict restaurants to less than 50% capacity unless they receive approval from the state; they must provide justification for the decision, and detail any possible economic impact.

 From April 2021, DeSantis has signed multiple executive orders designed to prohibit the use of COVID-19 mitigations, citing alleged infringements of personal freedoms.
 On April 2, 2021, Governor DeSantis signed an executive order prohibiting any business from requiring proof of vaccination or recovery ("vaccine passports") as a prerequisite for entry or the provision of services, punishable by fine of $5,000 per-instance.

 On May 3, 2021, DeSantis signed an executive order officially rescinding the state of emergency and all COVID-19-related public health orders.
 This order superseded all local public health orders, and also prohibited municipalities from enacting any further public health order related to COVID-19.
 That same day, he signed a bill prohibiting vaccine passports and limiting other COVID-19 mitigation measures such as mask mandates.
 On July 30, DeSantis signed an executive order prohibiting municipalities and school boards from mandating that masks be worn in schools.

 In July 2021, Norwegian Cruise Line sued the Surgeon General of Florida, arguing that the prohibition of vaccine mandates "poses imminent, substantial, irreparable harms" to the company, and prevented it from being able to ensure the health and safety of its passengers and crew.
 The DeSantis administration argued that the company "has made the disappointing and unlawful choice to join the CDC in discriminating against children and other individuals who cannot be vaccinated or who have opted not to be vaccinated for reasons of health, religion, or conscience."
 On August 8, District Judge Kathleen M. Williams issued a preliminary injunction against the prohibition, arguing that it "fails to provide a valid evidentiary, factual, or legal predicate", and that "documentary proof of vaccination will expedite passengers' entry into virtually every single country and port where Plaintiffs intend to sail."

 On November 18, 2021, DeSantis signed four bills, passed by the Florida Legislature the previous day, that, among other actions, limited vaccine mandates by businesses and government entities.

-In January 2023, amid the upcoming expiration of his executive orders in July 2023, DeSantis tabled legislation to make the prohibition of vaccine and mask mandates permanent.
+In January 2023, DeSantis called on the Florida Legislature to permanently extend existing prohibitions on COVID-19 vaccine and mask mandates, which were set to expire.
+On May 11, 2023, he signed four bills into law making those COVID-19 policies permanent, including bans on vaccine and mask mandates in schools, workplaces, and government entities; prohibitions on vaccine passports; new physician conscience protections; a ban on gain-of-function research; and a requirement that World Health Organization policies receive state approval before taking effect in Florida.